srivarshini-21/srivarshini-21/README.md

 This project is a web application that helps users find recipes based on their available ingredients and dietary preferences.
 It also allows users to create an account, log in, and save their favorite recipes.
 - **Check out the https://github.com/srivarshini-21/Smart-Recipe-Planner for more details.**

-### Login Page

-The login page allows users to authenticate by entering a username and password.
-It utilizes mock credentials to demonstrate the basic functionality of a login system using JavaScript.
-Users input their details, and the JavaScript checks if the entered credentials match the predefined mock username and password.
-If the credentials are correct, the user is granted access; otherwise, an error message is displayed.

-- **Check out the https://github.com/srivarshini-21/Login-Page for more details.**

 ### Stock-Dashboard

 Stock Dashboard is a web application that provides real-time stock market data, visualizations, and analysis tools to help users make informed investment decisions.